On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Introduction

 \section{Introduction}

 Partitioning and mixture models are often used to reveal the clustering structure within a sample.
-For example, to discover if combinations of risk factors are associated with the risk of disease (M\"{u}ller et al. 2011), or to reveal dependencies in a population, whilst reducing the dimensionality of the problem; Yau and Holmes (2011).
-The combination of clustering with other methods can potentially lead to significant improvements in the exploration of the joint effect of covariates.
-See Bhattacharya and Dunson (2012) and Yang and Dunson (2013), where tensor factorizations are employed to characterize the joint density of variables that form high-dimensional data.
+For example, to discover if combinations of risk factors are associated with the risk of disease (M\"{u}ller et al. 2011), or to reveal dependencies in a population, whilst reducing the dimensionality of the problem; Yau \& Holmes (2011).
+In Bhattacharya and Dunson (2012) tensor factorizations are employed to characterize the joint density of variables that form high-dimensional data.
 In Zhou et al. (2015) and Papathomas and Richardson (2016), marginally independent variables are detected with the use of modelling that is directly related to Bayesian partitioning algorithms.
-An overview of clustering approaches is given in Hennig et al. (2016).
+An overview of clustering approaches is given in Hennig et al. (2015) and Fr{\"u}hwirth-Schnatter (2016).

-Assessing the performance of partitioning models involves the creation of synthetic data with a pre-specified clustering structure.
-The model is then fitted to the simulated data to assess its performance in terms of revealing this structure.
+We adopt a model based approach and define as cluster each one of the components of the adopted mixture model.
+Therefore, we undertake that two subjects belong to the same cluster when the corresponding vectors of observations are generated by the same component of the mixture model.
+See Hennig (2015) for an extensive discussion on cluster definition.
+Assessing the performance of partitioning models involves the creation of synthetic data with a prespecified clustering structure.
+The model is then fitted to the simulated data to evaluate its performance in terms of revealing this structure.
 Usually, profiles are created for a number of subjects, by simulating observations from a set of variables.
 The subjects are assigned to different clusters, and variable observations are simulated so that subjects within the same cluster have similar profiles, allowing for some variability.
 The investigator controls the strength of the signal in the clustering structure (i.e. how distinct the different clusters are), and the variability of the observations within each cluster.
-Sometimes partitioning the variables is of interest, rather than the subjects (Marbac et al. 2014).
-In this manuscript we focus on the former set-up, as the two frameworks are interchangeable for simulated observations.
+Sometimes partitioning the variables is also of interest (Marbac et al. 2014; Kirk et al. (2023)).
+In this manuscript we focus on the former more standard set-up, as the two frameworks can be viewed as interchangeable for simulated observations.